 - Shut-off: Once fitted, you don’t want your diaper sprayer leaking all over the bathroom floor and causing damage.
 Make sure it has its own shut-off valve that can be engaged when not in use.

-Here are my top seven picks currently on the market.
+Here are our top diaper sprayer reviews currently on the market.

 1. Aquaus SprayMate & Aquaus 360 Premium Diaper Sprayer